analytixncs/naviga-analytics-docs/docs/informer/informer-mappings-ad-internet-orders.md

 AD Publications (Web Site) -> GL Type Revenue ID (318)

+AD Publications (Web Site) -> IN Revenue GL ID (114)

 With the above three fields you will see something like this:

 ![image-20220211144622274](images/informer_mapping_adinternetorders-GL-002.png)

 The first GL Type is from AD Internet Orders and is the "correct" GL Type.
 The other fields are from AD Publications and show all GL Types associated with the given publication.

 Our Powerscript needs to match the GL Type ID from AD Internet Orders to the correct on from AD Publications and then get the correct GL Code (GL Type Revenue ID).
+However, if a match is not found, we will use the IN Revenue GL ID <114> on the AD Publications mapping

 Here is that code: